mhBrice/thesis/abstract.md

 The main objective of my thesis was to understand and quantify the combined effect of recent climate change and disturbances on forest community dynamics in the boreal-temperate ecotone over the past decades.
 To do so, I analysed the evolution of forest composition, transition dynamics and recruitment dynamics in Quebec from 1970 to 2018.

-In the first chapter, I showed that natural and anthropogenic disturbances are the main drivers of forest compositional change, i.e. temporal $\beta$ diversity.
+In the first chapter, I showed that natural and anthropogenic disturbances were the main drivers of forest compositional change, i.e. temporal $\beta$ diversity.
 Despite the prevalence of disturbances, analysis of community ecological traits revealed a thermophilization of forests across